Dual Eligible Medicare Medicaid

 Initial Enrollment Period

-During this period, you have the opportunity to enroll in a Medicare Advantage Plan with drug coverage or a Medicare drug plan, ensuring you have the coverage you need as you enter your golden years.
+During this period, you have the opportunity to enroll in a Medicare Advantage Plan with drug coverage or a Medicare drug plan.

 Special Enrollment Periods